 Pupils who need additional support are targeted though interventions, which are recorded on year group Provision Maps.
-The class teachers remain responsible and accountable for pupils supported by learning Assistants and specialist staff.
-The impact of the provision is measured regularly and pupils not making adequate progress are discussed with the schools Associate Heads and SENCO.
-During these discussions each individual child in the class is reviewed and content includes:
+The class teachers remain responsible and accountable for pupils supported by learning Assistant, the SENDCo and the rest of the Senior Leadership Team.
+We work in close collaboration with external professionals to provide more bespoke support for children identified with more specific needs, such as Physiotherapists, Occupational Therapists and Speech and Language Therapists.
+The impact of the provision is measured regularly, and pupils not making adequate progress are discussed with the schools Associate Heads and SENDCo.
+During these discussions, each individual child in the class is reviewed and content includes: